PV Ratio Formula is Profit Volume Ratio Formula

 PV Ratio = (Sales – Variable Cost)*100/Sales

-How about an example to understand the PV Ratio?
+How about an example to help you understand the PV ratio?

 ABC Company is a manufacturer looking to grow its business.
-The cost of expanding a business is enormous.
-So, it’s important to know how much money it’ll be making.
-As a result, the company is interested in learning more about how their sales ratio has changed over time.
+The cost of expanding a business is enormous, so knowing how much money it will make is essential.
+As a result, the company is interested in learning more about how its sales ratio has changed over time.

-Since that’s the case, the company wants to see if the current year’s PV ratio is consistent with last year’s ratio.
+Since that’s the case, the company wants to see if the current year’s PV ratio is consistent with last year’s.
 The information you need to compute the ratio is below.

 - Sales = $10,000